Skip to main content

 • story

-The story focuses on the Mexica people's rise to the Aztec Empire, exploring their conflicts and interactions with various tribes.
-However, players have noted that the pacing of the missions can be challenging, with strict time limits that may require multiple attempts to fully understand the objectives.
+The story focuses on the ascent of the Mexica people and the formation of the Aztec Empire, exploring their conflicts with various other peoples.
+However, players note that the pacing of the missions can be challenging, often requiring prior knowledge of the objectives to succeed, which can detract from the overall experience.

-• “I'm only halfway through the campaign maps, but it tells the story of the Mexica people on their ascent to forming the Aztec Empire, highlighting the various peoples and their wars.”
+• “I'm only halfway through the campaign maps, but it tells the story of the Mexica people on their ascent to forming the Aztec Empire, detailing the various peoples and their wars.”

 • “However, I feel that the pacing of the missions can be a bit brutal, especially on early levels.”